bbauska/JS-svg/README.md

 -&gt; NaN
 </pre>

-We've encountered undefined before, but not NaN.
-This just means "not a number."
+<p>We've encountered undefined before, but not NaN.
+This just means "not a
+number."
 In both cases, our functions don't work so well without arguments.
-How might we fix this and make them a little more resilient?
+How might we fix this and make them a little more resilient?</p>

-One straightforward way is to assign default values when defining a function's parameters.
-Let's rewrite our sayHello() function as an example.
+<p>One straightforward way is to assign default values when defining a
+function's parameters.
+Let's rewrite our sayHello() function as an example.</p>

 <pre>
 function sayHello(name = ", ah it's yourself") {